aleksmiina/javaLearningProject/Library /src/notes.md

 1. I want to print out all the available books to a user in order he could choose one.
     1.1.
 There is some issue with the override which I need to get into later

+2. Now, a user needs to pick up a book and write its name in the terminal.
+Then the program will check whether this book is in the list.